tomnatt/garethgwynn/podcasts/index.md

 <iframe width="400" height="500" frameborder="0" src="https://www.bbc.co.uk/programmes/p05rf7sv/player"></iframe>

+## Bull - Gold

+John-Luke Roberts and I created and wrote this sitcom for Gold starring Robert Lindsay, Maureen Lipman, Naz Osmanoglu and Claudia Jessie.
+Here's a playlist which includes the trailer, a behind the scenes feature and some best-bits.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/XSKzvDheaSo?list=PLyk_nLKHU9Qm8iSwLJc_5_QmEX4_tj0TH" frameborder="0" allowfullscreen></iframe>

+Someone seems to have crept the whole series up online, too.
+No idea how long this will be here for but, in the meantime, here's a playlist.
+Episode 3 is my favourite.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MpgS78r1IwU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+Also, in episode two, Rupert Bull mentioned [his website](http://www.rupertbullafterdinnerspeaking.co.uk/index/antiques.html), so do make sure you check it out.

 ## Dave Berry Breakfast Show - Absolute Radio

 I wrote this video to mark the launch of The Dave Berry Breakfast Show on Absolute Radio, featuring...
 Actually, I won’t say who’s in it.
 That really is half the fun.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YehM8M42W9M" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-## Bull - Gold

-John-Luke Roberts and I created and wrote this sitcom for Gold starring Robert Lindsay, Maureen Lipman, Naz Osmanoglu and Claudia Jessie.
-Here's a playlist which includes the trailer, a behind the scenes feature and some best-bits.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/XSKzvDheaSo?list=PLyk_nLKHU9Qm8iSwLJc_5_QmEX4_tj0TH" frameborder="0" allowfullscreen></iframe>

-Also, in episode two, Rupert Bull mentioned [his website](http://www.rupertbullafterdinnerspeaking.co.uk/index/antiques.html), so do make sure you check it out.

 ## Documentaries - BBC Radio 4